Charles de Rémusat: Biography

 his taste.
 Eventually he gave up hope for the restoration of constitutional monarchy in France and he declared himself in favor of the Third French Republic: "I have never desired anything else than the peaceful triumph of the great principles of the French Revolution.
 I hoped that the monarchy would bring it forth; today I put my hopes in the Republic, firmly maintained and wisely organized."

 In 1871 he refused the Vienna embassy offered him by Thiers, but in August he was appointed minister of foreign affairs in succession to Jules Favre.
 Although minister he was not a deputy, and on standing for Paris in September 1873 he was beaten by Désiré Barodet.
 A month later he was elected (having already resigned with Thiers) for Haute Garonne by a great majority.
 He died in Paris.

 During his abstention from politics Rémusat continued to write on philosophical history, especially English.
 Saint Anselme de Cantorbéry appeared in 1854; L'Angleterre au ... son temps, etc., in 1858; John Wesley in 1870; Lord Herbert de Cherbury in 1874; Histoire de la philosophie en Angleterre depuis Bacon jusqu'à Locke in 1875; besides other and minor works.
-He wrote well, was a forcible speaker and an acute critic; but his adoption of the indeterminate eclecticism of Victor Cousin in philosophy and of the somewhat similarly indeterminate liberalism of Thiers in politics probably limited his powers, though both no doubt accorded with his critical and unenthusiastic turn of mind.
+He wrote well, was a forcible speaker and an acute critic; but his adoption of the indeterminate eclecticism of Cousin in philosophy and of the somewhat similarly indeterminate liberalism of Thiers in politics probably limited his powers, though both no doubt accorded with his critical and unenthusiastic turn of mind.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1873.